eliasniepoetter/ifr_successive_linearization/README.md

 which searches for a setpoint with minimal linearization error (evaluated at the current state) while simultaneously ensuring an equilibrium at the new setpoint through a nonlinear constraint.

+## Numerical Experiment: Successive Control of the Van der Pol
+The experiment performs a full simulation of the "classic" Van der Pol, controlled with a successive linearization and control design.
+In this example, the operating point computation is not done fully correctly, which means that the affine dynamics are simply dropped for simplicity.
+The user can select two different strategies for the setpoint generation.
+- v1 and v2: no valid strategies to determine the setpoints
+- v3: sampling based approach
+- v4: optimization based approach